lvoytek/SMES-OS/README.md

 ### make build
 Builds the update.img file that can be transformed and flashed to the device

+Make sure /usr/bin/env python is set to Python 2

+If the build process fails at any point you may be using too many threads, reduce the THREADS variable and try again

 ### make convert
 Converts the update.img file to data.bin